penelopeysm/penelopeysm.github.io/src/content/posts/2024-08-22-mcmc2/index.md

 end
 ```

+This implementation assumes a symmetric proposal distribution, but can easily be extended to accommodate an asymmetric one by modifying the definition of `accept`.
+In particular, we would need to pass `σ` as a parameter, and on the right-hand side of the inequality, we would need to add `log(q(current.value, proposal.value; σ=σ)) - log(q(proposal.value, current.value; σ=σ))`.

 ### Cleaning up: `sample`

 We also define a new `log_ptilde` function, which directly calculates the logarithm instead of first calculating $\tilde{p}(x)$ and then taking the logarithm.